salesericka/ACNH-Game/README.md

 # Guess The ACNH Villager

 Test your knowledge on how many villagers you know in Animal Crossing.
-Let us know how your highest point!
+Let us know your highest point!

 This is project was created for a one-day hackathon in BrainStation.